-- to provide market-based compensation to attract, retain, and motivate highly-qualified executives; - to reward executives based upon our financial performance at levels competitive with peer companies; - to provide incentives for executive officers to work toward targeted successful annual results and strategic objectives; - to create opportunity and incentive for our executive officers to be long-term stockholders;

-- to align executive compensation with increases in stockholder value, as measured by favorable long-term results and continued strengthening of First Busey's financial condition; and - to provide flexibility to recognize, differentiate and reward individual performance.
+- to provide market-based compensation to attract, retain, and motivate highly-qualified executives; - to reward executives based upon our financial performance at levels competitive with peer companies; - to provide incentives for executive officers to work toward targeted successful annual results and strategic objectives; - to create opportunity and incentive for our executive officers to be long-term stockholders; - to align executive compensation with increases in stockholder value, as measured by favorable long-term results and continued strengthening of First Busey's financial condition; - to provide flexibility to recognize, differentiate and reward individual performance; and - to identify and prudently manage risks associated with our compensation programs.

-We compensate our executives through a mix of base salary, annual cash incentive awards, equity compensation and other benefits and perquisites designed to reward performance and to be competitive with our compensation peers and to align management's incentives with the long-term interests of our stockholders, all in accordance with the regulatory requirements described above.
+We compensate our executives through a mix of base salary, annual cash incentive awards, equity compensation and other benefits and perquisites designed to reward performance, be competitive with our compensation peers and align management's incentives with the long-term interests of our stockholders, all in accordance with the regulatory requirements described above.
 Our compensation peer group is described below.